ddavison/aa-selenium-meetup/README.md

-This project is the project that is used in the Ann Arbor Selenium Meetup group.
+This project is used by the Ann Arbor Selenium Meetup group.

 This project was designed to get you started with using the getting-started-with-selenium framework.